 But there was a moment that I had with a sista that I have to share.

 I only made it through 2 and a half rooms on the 4th floor (because I wanted to read EVERYTHING and take my time).
-And I’m well vex that I didn’t get to visit Sweet Home Café, it was high on my list!
+And I’m well vexed that I didn’t get to visit Sweet Home Café, it was high on my list!
 So it goes without saying that I have to return.
 No doubt.
 For those of you who are looking for tickets (I’ve been asked plenty of times to keep my eyes open!), there was a block released yesterday and we just missed it!
-But the upcoming block for July will be released on Wednesday April 5th at 9am.
+But the upcoming block for July will be released on Wednesday, April 5th at 9 am.
 Mark your calendars accordingly!

 Lastly, I had to share this.
-My Mom has no behavior (and this is where I get it from).
+My Mom has no behaviour (and this is where I get it from).
 On our way home from the museum, my girl put on some tunes and it got a little rowdy in the car.
 All in good fun, of course.
-Ladies and gents, enjoy the time with your elders, parents, grand parents etc. Those who you keep close?
+Ladies and gents enjoy the time with your elders, parents, grandparents etc. Those who you keep close?
 Squeeze them tight and enjoy the ride.
 She’s all I have left, and I’m so happy that we got to experience the museum together.
 And with that said…